randomsequence/keyfor/README.md

     key_path = ~/Dropbox/apps/Key For   # Where your key files are stored
     password_length = 12                # Length for randomly generated passwords

+## Label tab completion in zsh

+Make sure autocompletion is enabled in your shell, typically by adding this to your .zshrc:

+    autoload -U compinit && compinit

+Modify key_path in `zshrc-completion.zsh` to match your configuration.
+Copy `keyfor-completion.zsh` somewhere (e.g. ~/.keyfor-completion.zsh)
+and put the following in your .zshrc:

+    source ~/.zshrc-completion.zsh

 ## Encryption

 The default encryption scheme in keyfor is AES 256, CBC mode, padded with [PKCS#7][].